 One of the benefits of Coolin is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Coolin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Coolin does not have a public transit system used by locals to get to and from work.

 In terms of college education, Coolin ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Coolin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coolin residents report their race to be White.
-Important ancestries of people in Coolin include German, Danish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Coolin include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Coolin is English.
 Other important languages spoken here include Italian and Polish.